 A little over a year ago, Google unleashed the Panda update which targeted sites that rely on content mills.
 Content mills are sites that create content for the sake of creating content…be it for SEO reasons or profitability, they are now known by the search engine algorithms.
 The mills were copying content from other resources and leaching off of the system.
 Essentially, they were not adding any value to the user or the rest of the Internet.
 Many have become victim to the attractiveness of easy content and the charlatans looking only for a quick buck.

 When creating quality content, you want to take the high road.
-By focusing on a few basics that others skip over, your dental practice can dominate online as search and social continue to become one in the same.
+By focusing on a few basics that others skip over, your local business can dominate online as search and social continue to become one in the same.

 There are a few things that we always do for our clients that we believe must never be looked over: